pulumi/pulumi-hugo/themes/default/content/blog/meals-for-ukraine/index.md

 ### Buoyant — the creator of Linkerd

 [Buoyant](https://buoyant.io/) is announcing something really exciting: the introduction of *fully managed Linkerd*.
-You can be one of the first to check out the demo, and you'll also find a ton of service mesh content including a service mesh 101 in English and Spanish , our engineer's guide to mTLS, and details on Buoyant's Service Mesh Academy.
+You can be one of the first to check out the demo, and you'll also find a ton of service mesh content including a service mesh 101 in English and Spanish, their Engineer's Guide to mTLS, and details on Buoyant's Service Mesh Academy.
 For this and more, visit [the Buoyant booth](https://kubecon-cloudnativecon-europe.com/virtual-exhibitor/?v4b4342b0f72f3260e37d74de68eab433fee0c641d933e76d52be7eb34b211371656f07b5a54b2e522db3ac7b27c7d555=908815D44FE61A2E80915ACEC6E64FC9A625809715300E330E9CA19100987FDC5540D5D12FFF991541BCDBA641CF8FDC)!

 ### Civo — Fast Simple, Managed Kubernetes